Alzheimer’s wandering is dangerous

 - Fear or stress – they might not recognize where they are, the environment is overstimulating, or a loud noise or confusing situation could upset them

-- Basic needs – they might be looking for food, a bathroom, or just want to go outside
+- Basic needs – they might be looking for food, a bathroom, or just want to get some fresh air

 - Searching – they might get lost while looking for someone or something

-- Boredom – they might be looking for something to do
+- Boredom – they could be looking for something to do

 - Old routines – they might be trying to go to work, do chores, or run errands like they used to